-We work in collaboration with Ramsey County and our outreach partners to gather information and make decisions on a case-by-case basis to ensure our efforts align with City principles and the Governor's Orders.
+The CoC works in collaboration with Ramsey County and its outreach partners to gather information and make decisions on a case-by-case basis to ensure its efforts align with city principles and the Governor's Orders.

-Efforts remain focused on supporting the safety and health of unsheltered residents amid this pandemic and beyond.
-Our strategies include responding to the increased need for shelter, housing supports, and housing options, and expanding access to meals, sanitary services, healthcare, mental/chemical health assessments, day space, and shelter options for women, youth, LGBTQ, and other specific needs.
+Efforts remain focused on supporting the safety and health of unsheltered residents.
+Strategies include responding to the increased need for shelter, housing supports, and housing options, and expanding access to meals, sanitary services, healthcare, mental/chemical health assessments, day space, and shelter options for women, youth, LGBTQ, and other specific needs.